Trending

 How to Do It:

-• Hold your thumb or a small object about 6 inches from your face.
+• Hold something small (your thumb), 6 inches near to your face.

 How to Do It:

-Scientific Evidence: A study published in the Journal of Optometry found that palming exercises significantly reduced eye strain and improved visual comfort among participants.(1)
+Scientific Evidence: An article on the Journal of Optometry revealed that palming activities significantly lowered eye strain and increased visual comfort among the participants.(1)

-Purpose: Strengthens the eye muscles and improves focusing skills.
+Purpose: Makes the eye muscles stronger and enables focusing.

 How to Do It: